netdevops/hier_config/docs/advanced-topics.md

 ## Working with Tags

 With a firm understanding of lineage rules, more complex use cases become available within hier_config.
-A powerful usecase is the ability to tag specific sections of configuration and only display remediations based on those tags.
+A powerful use case is the ability to tag specific sections of configuration and only display remediations based on those tags.
 This becomes very handy when you're attempting to execute a maintenance that only targets low risk configuration changes or isolate the more risky configuration changes to scrutinize their execution during a maintenance.

 Tagging expands on the use of the lineage rules by creating an **add_tags** keyword to a lineage rule.

-Suppose you had a running configuration that had a ntp configuration that looked like:
+Suppose you had a running configuration that had an ntp configuration that looked like:

 ```text
 ntp server 192.0.2.1 prefer version 2
 ```

-However, your intended configuration utilized a publically available NTP server on the internet:
+However, your intended configuration utilized a publicly available NTP server on the internet:

 ```text
 ip name-server 1.1.1.1